Creating a new project for MetricQ

 maintenance overhead.

-filesystem paths are relative to the project root directory (/path/to/metricq-example/
+filesystem paths are relative to the project root directory (/path/to/metricq-example/).

-The Python package built from this project is called metricq-example
+The Python package built from this project is called metricq-example,

-and its source code lives in the subdirectory metricq_example
+and its source code lives in the subdirectory metricq_example of the project root.

 Dependencies, building and installation